-DTM is a system designed to track human mobility on ground, which through its wide array of assessments also gathers a range of situational data aimed at understanding humanitarian needs and context of locations where internally displaced people (IDPs), returnees, and migrants are present.
-Furthermore, to enhance sustainable implementation of knowledge management activities in Libya, DTM also builds capacity of local Libyan organizations and of counterparts in Libyan line ministries through trainings and capacity building workshops.
+DTM is a system designed to track human mobility on the ground, which through its wide array of assessments also gathers a range of situational data aimed at understanding humanitarian needs and context of locations where internally displaced people (IDPs), returnees, and migrants are present.
+Furthermore, to enhance sustainable implementation of knowledge management activities in Libya, DTM also builds the capacity of local Libyan organizations and of counterparts in Libyan line ministries through capacity-building workshops.

-Building upon DTM’s successful implementation of systematic field data collection, analysis and reporting, in 2018 IOM further enhanced its knowledge management in Libya via implementation of migration research activities aimed at supporting its migration management programming, enhance focus on Sustainable Development Goal, and to support the cooperative framework set up under the Global Compact for Migration.
+Building upon DTM’s successful implementation of systematic field data collection, analysis and reporting, in 2018 IOM further enhanced its knowledge management in Libya via implementation of migration research activities aimed at supporting its migration management programming, enhancing focus on the Sustainable Development Goals and supporting the cooperative framework set up under the Global Compact for Migration.

 DTM and Migration Research activities in Libya cover the whole spectrum of internal and international migration in, to, and from Libya ranging from humanitarian to development contexts.
 The research activities implemented in the form of in-depth studies also aim to engage and empower migrants, particularly women and youth.
 Studies implemented seek to highlight migrants’ aspirations, capabilities and conditions with an aim of understanding their contribution to the local economy, factors enabling these contributions and to identify challenges faced in the process.